 300 Million shoes are discarded into landfill every year.
 Made almost exclusively with petroleum-based materials, shoe manufacturing has an unprecedented harmful impact on the natural world, extruding 313 million tons of CO2 emissions every year, it is continually extractive and exploitative.

-Considering also the complexities of footwear manufacturing, this project aims to simplify the current production by proposing a trainer in one part made with a single process, a mould.
+Considering also the complexities of footwear manufacturing, this project aims to simplify the current production by proposing a trainer, made in one part and with a single process: a mould.

-Mixing all ingredients together and compressing it into a mould.
+Mixing all ingredients together and compress into a mould.

 Ireen Gebauer, Thaddeus Maloney

 Accessible to visitors of the Future Materials Lab